-After oral administration, ciprofloxacin is widely distributed throughout the body.
-Tissue concentrations often exceed serum concentrations in both men and women, particularly in genital tissue including the prostate.
-Ciprofloxacin is present in active form in the saliva, nasal and bronchial secretions, mucosa of the sinuses, sputum, skin blister fluid, lymph, peritoneal fluid, bile, and prostatic secretions.
-Ciprofloxacin has also been detected in lung, skin, fat, muscle, cartilage, and bone.
-The drug diffuses into the cerebrospinal fluid (CSF); however, CSF concentrations are generally less than 10% of peak serum concentrations.
-Low levels of the drug have been detected in the aqueous and vitreous humors of the eye.
+After intravenous administration, ciprofloxacin is present in saliva, nasal and bronchial secretions, sputum, skin blister fluid, lymph, peritoneal fluid, bile, and prostatic secretions.
+It has also been detected in the lung, skin, fat, muscle, cartilage, and bone.
+Although the drug diffuses into cerebrospinal fluid (CSF), CSF concentrations are generally less than 10% of peak serum concentrations.
+Levels of the drug in the aqueous and vitreous chambers of the eye are lower than in serum.